pxqr/bittorrent/README.md

-# Synopsis
+### Synopsis

-This package aims to provide a thin layer for bittorrent protocol.
+A library for making Haskell applications which use bittorrent protocol easy.
+This package aims to be a fast thin layer and at the same time provide both:

+* Concise high level API for typical usage scenarious.
+* More straightforward API if you need more fine grained control.

-Basically it provides serialization\deserealization and some widely used routines.
+Currently it provides serialization and deserealization of core datatypes, some widely used routines and core types.

-# Description

-## Modules

-The module hierarhy is tend to be:

-* Data.Torrent — for torrent metainfo, data verification, etc
-* Network.BitTorrent.Peer     — common peer related types.
-* Network.BitTorrent.PeerWire — peer wire TCP message passing.
-* Network.BitTorrent.Tracker  — tracker HTTP message passing.

-# Status
+### Status

-The protocol has many extensions[1] and it's seems like no one want to use just core protocol, at least I'm not.
-Any modern application that uses bittorrent protocol in any way will use some subset of extensions anyway.
+The protocol has many extensions(more precisely enchancements, but we'll use that word) and it's seems like no one will want to use just core protocol, at least I'm not.
+Any modern application that uses bittorrent protocol in any way will use some subset of extensions.
 Thus it's reasonable to implement at least some part of widely used extensions here, so we could provide nice high level API and well integrated interface.

 This section should keep track current state of package in respect of